Alcohol and Omega-3: Can You Take Them Together?

 What happens when you take alcohol with omega-3?

-Omega-3 fatty acids, primarily eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) from fish oil, are widely used to support heart health, lower triglyceride levels, and reduce inflammation.
-Alcohol, on the other hand, has a complex relationship with cardiovascular markers.
-While moderate consumption has been associated with a slight increase in HDL (good) cholesterol, alcohol consistently raises triglycerides, a type of fat in the blood that contributes to cardiovascular disease at elevated levels.
+Omega-3 fatty acids — mainly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) from fish oil — are widely used to support heart health, help lower triglycerides, and reduce inflammation.
+Alcohol has a more tangled relationship with blood fats.
+Its best-documented effect on lipids is that it raises triglycerides, a type of fat that contributes to cardiovascular risk when levels run high.

 Why is this important?